News API

 "Hidden" Topics

 Yes, there are "hidden" topics.
-If you already tried to insert the "BUSINESS" url from the section above in your browser, you might have noticed that it is being forwarded to another URL:
+If you already tried to insert the "BUSINESS" URL from the section above in your browser, you might have noticed that it is being forwarded to another URL:

 https://news.google.com/rss/topics/CAAqKggKIiRDQkFTRlFvSUwyMHZNRGx6TVdZU0JXVnVMVlZUR2dKVlV5Z0FQAQ?hl=en-US&gl=US&ceid=US:en